How To Play Texas Hold'em Poker 2024

 • Every player can construct a five-card poker hand by combining their 'hole' cards with the 'community' cards.

-Although every betting round and step that makes up a complete Texas Hold'em hand will be demonstrated, you should be aware that the five community cards are dealt in three stages:
+Every betting round and step that makes up a complete Texas Hold'em hand will be demonstrated, you should be aware that the five community cards are dealt in three stages:

 • The Flop: the initial three community cards